phuongdnguyen/duyphuongnguyen/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as an DevOps Engineer
+- 🔭 I’m currently working as an Site Reliability Engineer
 - 🌱 Interested in: Container, Kubernetes, Distributed System, Cloud Computing.
 - 📫 How to reach me: career.phuongnguyen@gmail.com